open-telemetry/oteps/text/0250-Composite_Samplers.md

   - however, capture all calls to service `/foo` (even if the trace will be incomplete)
 - in any case, do not exceed 1000 spans/minute

+We present two quite different approaches to composite samplers.
+The first one uses only the current [sampling API](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#sampling).
+It can be applied to a large variety of samplers, but is not very efficient nor elegant.

+The second approach is applicable exclusively to Consistent Probability Samplers, but is more efficient and less prone to misconfiguration.

-## New Samplers
+## Approach One

+The following new composite samplers are proposed.

 ### AnyOf

 `AnyOf` is a composite sampler which takes a non-empty list of Samplers (delegates) as the argument.
+The intention is to make `RECORD_AND_SAMPLE` decision if __any of__ the delegates decides to `RECORD_AND_SAMPLE`.

 Upon invocation of its `shouldSample` method, it MUST go through the whole list and invoke `shouldSample` method on each delegate sampler, passing the same arguments as received.